edterbak/NodeRed_Heishamon_control/README.md

 - Zone control (Water)
 - Zone control (Internal Thermostat)
 - 1-zone setups
+- 2-zone setups
+- Buffer tank setups.
+I *think* it should work.

 🔧 **Still to do:**
 - **RTC Automation**:
   - Add toggle “Enable between X and Y” for zones 1/2
   - Ensure automation is bound to a specific zone (independent modes could conflict)
 - **Cooling function**: currently only works for 1 zone → needs expansion to 2 zones
-- **Buffer tank**: uncertain.
-I *think* it should already work with 2-zone operation, but needs deeper testing later

 ---